IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 checks are performed:
 * If a point on the cross-section is inside of an inclusion, the properties of the material of the inclusion are used for Young's modulus and Poisson ratio; the crosslink density at the point is set to 0.
+This determination is made with the analytic equation describing a given spherical inclusion.
 * Neighbors of a point on the cross-section that are outside of the radius of the search (% of extent passed by user) or inside of inclusions are given 0 weight in the interpolation.
+The latter determination is made using the bbmask output by RocLB.
-* If all neighbors of a point on the cross-section are inside of inclusions, an error is thrown and the program halts with non-zero exit status.
+* If all neighbors of a non-inclusion point on the cross-section are inside of inclusions, an error is thrown and the program halts with non-zero exit status.
+This determination is made using the bbmask output by RocLB.